armadillu/ofxRemoteUI/README.md

 You can Save/Load/Edit/Clear your midi bindings from the "MIDI Bindings" window.

-For now, only ints, floats, enums, bools and colors can be controlled from a midi controller.
-MIDI Sliders/ Knobs can be binded to floats, ints, enums, bools and colors.
+MIDI Sliders/Knobs/etc can be bound to floats, ints, enums, bools and colors.
 For ints, floats and enums, the mapping is obvious; for bools, the lower half of a slider/knob sets the param to false, the upper half to true.
 For colors, the slider shifts the hue of the color parameter.

-Bools can also be binded to "piano keys"; params being set to true for as long as a key is held down.
+Bools can also be bound to "piano keys"; params being set to true for as long as a key is held down.

 Bindings are saved when the app is quit.
+You can also save any particular device binding configuration into a ".midiBind" file.
 You can also double-click any .midiBind file form the finder to load your previously saved bindings.
 There is a "bindings" window that allows you to delete particular bindings.
+You can see what parameters are currently bound by choosing "File->Blink Bound Midi Controls".

 ## Random Notes

 **"Restore to initial XML Values"** sets alls params to whatever values they had at server app launch.
 **"Restore to Default Values"** sets alls params to whatever values the shared variable had before sharing it with RUI_SHARE_PARAM().

 Enums must be consecutive so that each enum item is +1 the previous one for them to work.
 This is usually the default c++ behavior if you don't set specific values when defining your enums.
+Break this rule and you will get crashes.

 When loading a preset, it might be that the preset doesn't specify values for all your current params (because it was created when that param didn't exist).
-If so, the params whose values haven't been modified by the preset will show a small warning sign for a few seconds.
+If so, the params whose values haven't been modified by the preset will show a small warning sign for a few seconds, so that you are aware.

 Automatic discovery relies on each server advertising itself (its hostname, app name and port) on port 25748 over OSC.

-There is a setting in the OSX client that allows for it to automatically connect to a server app when it launches in the local network.
+There is a setting in the OSX client that allows for it to automatically connect to a server app when it launches in the local network, or only on your local computer.
 Look into the OSX Client preferences window.

 RUI_SETUP() assigns a random port the first time the app is launched, and it uses that same port on successive launches.
 You can also manually specify a port by supplying it RUI_SETUP(10000);

 ofxRemoteUIServer listens for the keyDown event, and if "tab" is pressed, it displays a built-in client with some basic features.
 You can interact with the built-in client using arrow keys, return, and some other keystrokes depending on the context.
-Read the on-screen help.
+Read the on-screen help at the bottom.

 The built-in UI can be set to draw in any scale (useful for retina screens) by using:
 ```